kirolossedra/Neural-Networks-and-Deep-Learning-Coursera/Week1/QUIZ1/README.md

 - [ ] It is strictly more powerful than a Convolutional Neural Network (CNN).
 - [x] It is applicable when the input/output is a sequence (e.g., a sequence of words).
 - [ ] RNNs represent the recurrent process of Idea->Code->Experiment->Idea->....

+#####  Images for cat recognition is an example of “structured” data, because it is represented as a structured array in a computer.
+True/False?

+- [ ] True
+- [x] False